 That is the general theme around how I invest my own money and the money our client families entrust us with.
 I am waiting for the day where I can build a portfolio of mostly women-led businesses that offers me just the right amount of diversification.
 And I bet when that portfolio eventually rolls around, it’ll beat the pants off of any other portfolios you could find.

-And a message to the wives and the mothers and the daughters out there, you need to get involved with what is happening with your family finances.
-There is a reason why all our coaching and communications to the families we serve include both partners and of course oftentimes, their kids.
-This is supposed to be a family affair after all, and we plan to keep it that way.
+And a message to the wives, the mothers and the daughters out there, you need to get involved with what is happening with your household finances.
+This is supposed to be a family affair after all, and for the clients we serve, we intend to keep it that way.

 Thank you for your time.